 - An audio recording device.
 Having an audio recording of everything that you have talked about during the appointment will definitely be useful.
 You can go back to it to verify information and ensure you are following instructions correctly.
 Before the appointment, test the audio recorder, make sure that you’re using fresh batteries, and that you have enough space in the memory card.

-It’s possible that you don’t have an audio recorder other than your mobile phone.
-This is also an option but you might want to set it on flight mode before your consultation, charge the phone, check the memory space, and test it beforehand.
+- It’s possible that you don’t have an audio recorder other than your mobile phone.
+This is also an option but you might want to set it on flight mode before your appointment, charge the phone, check the memory space, and test it beforehand.

 - A pen and a notebook.
 Whether you’re bringing an audio recorder with you or not, it is still a must to have a pen and a notebook during your appointment.
 First of all, in the event that your recorder malfunctions (which can happen), you still have a record of the things that you have talked about.
 And even if it works properly in the end, you will still find your notes useful when you review the audio recording.
 You might have to skip listening to some parts and with your notes, you would have an idea which part of the recording you’re looking for.